 Since her rise to CEO, Jung has taken Avon international.
 It started out as an American company and is still run in a purely American way, with Avon “ladies” selling directly to buyers, but Jung has begun to expand the concept worldwide.
 By the early twenty-first century, Avon was sold in over 143 countries.
 In 2001 nearly 40 percent of Avon’s total profits came from South and Central American alone.
 In 2003 Jung pushed Avon to start a line of makeup called “Mark,” aimed towards teenagers and college-age women.
 According to Crains New York Business, Jung said about the changes: “I want to keep it hip.
 We have to be able to change in a snap, to have an edge.”
 She also has helped raise money for breast cancer, the disease that took her grandmother’s life.

 Since her acquisition of the CEO position, Jung has learned about personal compromise.
 She has also made an environment at Avon where parents can take time off to attend their children’s functions and take care of their family, as long as their work does not suffer for it.
 She is on the board of General Electric and was nominated to be on the board of the New York Stock Exchange.
-She is on the boards of such non-profit organizations as the New York Presbyterian Hospital and Catalyst, a company focused on women in business.
+She is on the boards of such non-profit organizations like the New York-Presbyterian Hospital and Catalyst, a company focused on women in business.
 Jung is one of only two female Fortune 500 CEOs.
 She has been named one of the 50 Most Powerful Women in U.S. Business by Fortune magazine.

 As for Avon, the company did a turnaround after Jung took over.
 According to Fortune magazine, “In her first five years as CEO, Andrea Jung gave Avon a badly needed facelift.
 From 2000 through 2004, revenues rose from $5.3 billion to $7.7 billion, and profits nearly tripled.”
 Jung was able to find popular and strong women to advertise the company on television, among them tennis players Venus and Serena Williams.
 Jung told Harper’s Bazaar, “Venus and Serena’s story was such a natural fit for us.
 They have proven to a global audience that women can do anything.”
 With so much success, Jung’s reign as CEO of Avon was one to continue to watch.

 Currently, Andrea Jung is the President and CEO of Grameen America.
-Ms. Jung joined Grameen America with the goal of scaling the organization to solve economic issues for women and their families across the country.
+Ms Jung joined Grameen America with the goal of scaling the organization to solve economic issues for women and their families across the country.